MuhannadAl-Srahen/Mlix-Cinema/README.md

 # Mlix-Cinema

-M-Cinema is a web application designed for movie enthusiasts to browse, search, and discover movies.
+Mlix-Cinema is a web application designed for movie enthusiasts to browse, search, and discover movies.
 The application is built using JavaScript, CSS, and HTML.

 ## Table of Contents